 I couldn't get past this level in 2021, but at least I got a high score.
 Note the hilarious high score entries from 1987.

 Let's look at the source code.
 DEFINT A-Z makes all variables integers, vital to get enough speed when running in interpreted BASIC.
 The command RANDOMIZE(PEEK(11)) seeds the randomizer with a bit from the system clock.
 All graphics are character graphics, since that's all the Heathkit supports.
 They are stored as strings.
-The map is a 20x13 grid.
+The map is a 20x12 grid (the screen is 80x24, and each block is 4x2).
 X$=INKEY$ reads the keyboard.

 The main game loop reads the keyboard and sets walking directions, updates enemies, webs, fireballs, plays a bell (CHR$(7)) when you hit a coin, and checks if you have finished the level.
 My uncle taught me about main game loops.
 They still exist today!